suffolklibraries/sljekyll/_docs/yaml-data-and-online-picks-and-events.md

 `categories: ["children", "film-club", "screening"]`

-2. The content
+### 2. The content

 This is the the actual content itself.
-Note that some data doesn’t require content – it’s just a list of data items.
+Note that some events and picks don’t require content – they’re just a list of data items.

 Examples of content include a news story and a long description of an event.
 Generally, content will consist of several paragraphs, and may have headings and similar – it’s prose.